Do you know how to do tubeless mountain bike tires maintenance? It is an important thing that riders should know.

-Make sure that the tire is aired up to the least maximum psi and bead is seated properly on the sides of the tire.
+Make sure that the tire is aired up to the least maximum psi and the bead is seated properly on the sides of the tire.
 Carefully observe if any obstruction is blocking the sealant to work effectively.

-How to Stop Tubeless Tire from leaking
+How to Stop Tubeless Tire from Leaking

-Leaking From Spokes/Valve
+Leaking from Spokes/Valve

 Seal the rim tape properly to prevent the air from escaping through the spokes.
 This is not a major issue but you need to remove the tire and sealant and apply the rim tape again.

 A leak from the bead is a common issue while running a tubeless tire.
 To prevent this kind of leak, you have to remove obstructions between the rim and tire bead and make sure that the bead is seated properly.
 If the leak is still there, you have to lower the air pressure of your tires a bit.

 Tubeless tire damages or punctures cannot be fixed and it is recommended by the professionals not to repay a tubeless tire.
 Repairing may be expensive so it is wise to get a new one rather than having any risk.

 Removing the tubeless tire is an important step of tubeless mountain bike tire maintenance.
 You can replace the sealant or the tire but eventually, you will have to remove the tire from the rim.